goran9999/elysium_dex/sdk/README.md

-# Whirlpools
+# ElysiumPools

 Whirpools is an open-source concentrated liquidity AMM contract on the Solana blockchain.
-The Whirlpools Typescript SDK (`@orca-so/whirlpools-sdk`) allows for easy interaction with a deployed Whirlpools program.
+The ElysiumPools Typescript SDK (`@orca-so/whirlpools-sdk`) allows for easy interaction with a deployed ElysiumPools program.

 The contract has been audited by Kudelski and Neodyme.

-# Whirlpool SDK
+# ElysiumPool SDK

-Use the SDK to interact with a deployed Whirlpools program via Typescript.
+Use the SDK to interact with a deployed ElysiumPools program via Typescript.

 ## Installation